Frequently Asked Questions

 - Professional Portfolio Design

 At least 2 two-part “how to” workshops will be offered every month during the academic year.
-We will also offer a limited number of workshops during the summer and academic breaks on a trial basis.
+We also offer workshops during the summer.

 Submit the application form in one of two cycles: Fall (due September 1) or Spring (due February 1).
-The Fall 2017 form will be available here from August 16, 2017 until 5 p.m.
-Eastern time on September 1, 2017.
-There is a place on the form for you to indicate any workshops or courses you’ve taken in the previous academic year that you’d like to transfer into the certificate program.
+The Spring 2019 form will be available here from January 15, 2019 until February 1, 2019.
+There is a place on the form for you to indicate any workshops or development series you’ve taken in the previous academic year that you’d like to transfer into the certificate program.

 Our upcoming offerings are listed here.
-You can also search REPORTER for available workshops and courses.
+You can also search REPORTER for available workshops and development series.
 If you are interested in taking a workshop that appears in the REPORTER catalog but not on the schedule, add it to your “watchlist” so that we can monitor demand.

 No. We will provide you with peer-reviewed microteaching opportunities.
 If you do have a teaching assignment, you may request to apply up to 20 hours of your teaching experience to the certificate program.